Graduate Program Coordinator, Advisor & Advisory Committee

 When you have formed your committee, you must fill out the advisory committee form and the graduate degree program form by the end of February of your second semester.

-This form must be electronically approved by your advisor, the graduate program coordinator, and yourself.
-When all approvals are present, copies of this form will be maintained in your department file and by the Office of Graduate and Postdoctoral Studies.
+This form must be electronically approved by you, your advisor, and the GPC.
+When all approvals are present, copies of this form will be maintained in your department file and by the Office of Graduate & Postdoctoral Studies.

-You will receive a copy of this progress report and a report of any recommendations made by your advisory committee, the graduate committee, or the department.
+You will receive a copy of this progress report and a report of any recommendations made by your advisory committee, the Graduate Committee, or the departments.

 Changes to Advisory Committee or Plan of Study